Let’s shape the future - University of Antwerp

 What we offer

-- We offer a doctoral scholarship for a period of one year.
-Following a positive evaluation, the scholarship can be renewed for another three-year period.
+- We offer an appointment as a graduate teaching & research assistant for a period of two years.
+Following a positive evaluation, the appointment can be renewed twice up to a maximum period of six years.

-- You will do most of your work at Campus Groenenborger in a dynamic and stimulating working environment.
+- You will do most of your work at the City Campus in a dynamic and stimulating working environment.

-- Find out more about working at the University of Antwerp here.
+- Find out more about working at the University of Antwerp here and discover all the other benefits.

 Want to apply?

-- You can apply for this vacancy through the University of Antwerp’s online job application platform up to and including 31 May 2021 (by midnight Brussels time).
-Click on the 'Apply' button, complete the online application form and be sure to include the following attachments: a motivation letter and your academic CV.
+- You can apply for this vacancy through the University of Antwerp’s online job application platform until Monday 13 February 2023 (CET).
+Applications submitted after this deadline will be declared inadmissible.
+Click on 'apply', complete the online application form and don’t forget to include the following document(s):

 - The selection committee will review all of the applications as soon as possible after the application deadline.
 As soon as a decision has been made, we will inform you about the next steps in the selection procedure.
-After a first screening based on motivation letter and CV, pre-selected candidates will receive an invitation for an interview scheduled around mid-June.
+Please make a note of the following date: Thursday 2 March 2023 (interview).

 - If you have any questions about the online application form, please check the frequently asked questions or send an email to email@example.com.
-If you have any questions about the job itself, please contact Prof. Dr. Ir.
-Sammy Verbruggen (Sammy.firstname.lastname@example.org).
+If you have any questions about the job itself, please contact dr. Cedric Jenart, firstname.lastname@example.org.

 The University of Antwerp received the European Commission’s HR Excellence in Research Award for its HR policy.
 We are a sustainable, family-friendly organisation which invests in its employees’ growth.
 We encourage diversity and attach great importance to an inclusive working environment and equal opportunities, regardless of gender identity, disability, race, ethnicity, religion or belief, sexual orientation or age.
 We encourage people from diverse backgrounds and with diverse characteristics to apply.